otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 </iq>
 ```

-Finally, before starting to use a prekey server, you also need to lookup the
+Finally, before starting to use a prekey server, you also need to lookup for the
 fingerprint for this server.
 This can be find by doing a lookup for items on the
 server: